 One downside of living in Haralson, however, is that residents on average have to contend with a long commute, spending on average 31.15 minutes every day commuting to work.

-As is often the case in a small town, Haralson doesn't have a public transportation system that people use for their commute.
+Haralson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Haralson has a very low overall level of education: only 6.63% of people over 25 hold a 4-year college degree or higher.
+The citizens of Haralson have a very low rate of college education: just 6.63% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Haralson is a very ethnically-diverse town.
 The people who call Haralson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haralson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Haralson include Irish, English, Swedish, German, and Scots-Irish.